PikasXYZ/OpenAI-convenient-chatBOT/README.md

 There is **NO** installation required for this project.
 (Precisely, installations will be processed in Colab notebook).

 **Just open the Colab notebook** and run the code from top to bottom by clicking play buttons on the left side!
-Or you can press Ctrl+F9 to do so if you're not willing to find play buttons or click them one by one.
+Or you can press Ctrl+F9 to do so after setting all parameters if you're not willing to find play buttons or click them one by one.

  ㅤ
 <p align="center">